ckan/ckanext-basiccharts/README.md

 -----

 There are 3 kind of attributes that define what the chart will be: filters, axes, and groups.

-### Filters

-If you don't want all data to be plotted in the chart, you can add filters.
-Here, you define what to **include**.
-For example, consider the following data:
+We'll create charts in the next sections to define them all using the following data:

 | State      | Date       | Population   |
 |------------|------------|--------------|